For some reason, although it's Feb. 14, 2010, the computer won't let me post with the 2010 date. So...I've given the date as day and month in 2009.

 Suddenly I realized, yet again, how much STUFF we have.
 I

 After a fender bender on April 1 (ironic, huh?)
 I had to take my car into the body shop this week.
 Just last week, I had removed the studded snow tires and put on all season radials.

 An important sidebar: Last year DH got these fancy rims that didn't need hubcaps.
 He claimed they were cheaper than regular rims with lug nuts that needed hubcap covering.
 Whatever.
 He also said that they needed a special tool and that tool could only be used on those particular rims and nuts.
-Not as easy as any regular rim, I said, but fine.
-Little did I know this would be a problem come spring when he LOST the lug nuts to the fancy mag wheels.
-I had to go buy an entire NEW set.
+Not as easy as a

 So this weekend, the chicken coop was finished.
 It's not a coop, my husband says, it's a chicken palace.
 Big enough to house 20 chickens with room to spare.
 I would have been happy with a simple shed against the garage, but it's HUGE.
 Big enough to house the chicken feed, bedding, etc. There's even an overhang for my husband's worm bins.